Estimated reading time: 10 minutes

 What does your investment picture look like?
 Are you comfortable with the way your money is working for your future security, or is your investment risk tolerance holding you back from positioning your money to grow?

-It’s natural to have fears when it comes to investing your finances.
+It’s natural to have fears when it comes to investing in your finances.
 I’ve found in investing, as, in life, the majority of our fears stem from what we don’t know or don’t understand.
 When we wrap our head around the vast array of investment options available to us, we realize there are so many sound choices out there.

 So, if you’re ready to put your money to work, then it’s time to dive in and explore your risk tolerance.
 Here are six ways to understand your investment risk tolerance to help you invest wisely and comfortably.